 If you now book a ferry to Hook of Holland (Rotterdam) for peak season (for example July 1 - July 8, 2023) this costs +/- € 102 as a foot passenger for a return ticket.
 Are you taking the car?
 Then it will cost you around €339 for a return. (a surplus of 240 euros).
 If you only need a car for a day then it would be interesting to rent a car.

 For Amsterdam / IJmuiden you pay € 252 as a foot passenger (including cabin) if you take the car with you, it will probably cost you around € 725.
 That is € 450,- extra.
 Then it quickly pays to opt for a rental car on-site at the location.

 Causes of the dramatic rise in rental car prices

 The rise in car rental prices has several causes.
 During the corona crisis, many car rental companies said goodbye to a large part of their fleet.
-When it was necessary to replenish the rental car fleet after the corona crisis, there was a chip shortageWhy It’s Impossible to Rent a Car Right Now, Wired.co.uk, which meant that the demand for the supply of new rental cars could not be met.
+When it was necessary to replenish the rental car fleet after the corona crisis, there was a chip shortageWhy It's Impossible to Rent a Car Right Now, Wired.co.uk, which meant the demand for the supply of new rental cars could not be met.

-Also last year there was already a major shortage in the supplyA 'perfect storm' is causing massive rental-car shortages, BusinessInsider.com, and the fact that many people wanted to 'catch up’ on the holiday naturally also played a role.
+Also last year there was already a major shortage in the supplyA 'perfect storm' is causing massive rental-car shortages, BusinessInsider.com, and the fact that many people wanted to 'catch up' on holiday naturally also played a role.

 Tips for booking a rental car next summer?